 You can apply for this course if you do not have QTS, QTLS or EYTS but graduation from the course will not include the National SENCo Award.
 Entry criteria are:

 - You must have access to an appropriate setting and experience and this must be evidenced on application by (2) below.

 - You must have the support of the head teacher (or equivalent).
 A suitably qualified work-based critical friend must also be named on application.
-Please complete the following document and submit it with your application: Application - letter of support required on application (with QTS, QTLS or EYTS)
+Please complete the following document and submit it with your application: Application - letter of support required on application (without QTS, QTLS or EYTS)

 Please include evidence of your head teacher’s support and your DfE number.
 Please include with your application either: